If you are building your first rifle or even your tenth rifle, you may think the bolt carrier group is one of the easier choices you’ll have to make.

 High-pressure testing is quite controversial.
 The idea is that you fire a high-pressure test through the BCG to ensure it’s tough enough to withstand the pressure from a live round.

 Well, many folks who are smarter than me claim this type of testing is destructive.
 It shortens the life of a BCG by submitting it to pressures that the BCG will never run into under normal use.

 Most proclaim this testing is outdated and not worth the risk of future issues with a BCG.
 You’ll have to decide how you feel on that one.

 Batch Vs Individual Testing

 These types of tests are pretty self-explanatory.
-Batch testing means a group of BCGs are all tested at one time.
+Batch testing means a group of BCGs is all tested at one time.
 This lowers labor costs, which are then passed to the consumer.
 The concern here is that each BCG doesn’t get the attention it deserves.

 Individual testing means each BCG is tested one at a time.
-This is more labor intensive and obviously, adds some costs to the BCG.
-However, fans of this method like the idea their BCG got the special attention it really needs to succeed in college….
-I mean in your gun.
+This is more labor-intensive and obviously, adds some costs to the BCG.
+However, fans of this method like the idea their BCG got the special attention it really needs to succeed in college… I mean in your gun.

 Don’t Get Carried Away

 A good pun is its own reward.
 Anyway, yes there are lots of different types of BCGs, made from different materials, at different weights, and they serve different purposes, but it isn’t as confusing as it looks.
 If you want a basic AR-15 just go with a simple mil-spec, or semi-auto bolt carrier group.